pingcap/dm/docs/RFCS/20190906_flow_control.md

 The congestion detect component will collect the key indicators in DM-worker as following:

-- data loss rate: we will add a sliding window to record the count of downstream resource busy error (such as `tmysql.ErrPDServerTimeout`, `tmysql.ErrTiKVServerTimeout`, `tmysql.ErrTiKVServerBusy` etc) and the count of all dispatched transactions.
-The data loss rate will be calculated with these two counters.
+- transaction failure rate: we will add a sliding window to record the count of downstream resource busy error (such as `tmysql.ErrPDServerTimeout`, `tmysql.ErrTiKVServerTimeout`, `tmysql.ErrTiKVServerBusy` etc) and the count of all dispatched transactions.
+The transaction failure rate will be calculated with these two counters.
 - TPS detection: we will add a sliding window to record the count of successfully executed transactions, and calculate TPS with this value.
 - latency: transaction execution latency is already recorded in load and sync unit, we can use it directly.